Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 What can the athlete do?

-Essential first aid for a torn rotator cuff muscle or tendon is applying ice or cold therapy to reduce pain and swelling.
-The sooner cold is applied the sooner you will stop swelling, inflammation and pain.
+Essential first aid for a torn rotator cuff muscle or tendon is rest and applying ice or a cold therapy compression wrap to reduce pain and swelling.
+The sooner cold is applied the sooner you will stop swelling, inflammation and pain and the faster the healing process can begin.
 Cold therapy can be applied for 10 minutes every hour reducing to 3 or 4 times a days as pain reduces.

 Rest the arm.
-A sling can sometimes be useful if you still need to go to work school as it will immobilize the shoulder but can be removed at night.
+A sling can sometimes be useful for more severe rotator cuff injuries if you still need to go to work school as it will immobilize the shoulder but can be removed at night.

 If the injury is more than a few days old and it has become chronic then alternating heat and ice may also be more beneficial and heat alone during the later stages of rehabilitation is often advised.